 - Read our Facial Detection API documentation to go into more depth with this functionality.

-- Look at chaining transformations to see what other manipulations you can do to the image of a face that you’ve cropped out of a photo.
+- Look at workflows to see what other manipulations you can do to the image of a face that you’ve cropped out of a photo.

 - Use image enhancements such as red eye removal to improve the thumbnails you create.

 With Filestack, our goal is to make facial recognition as easy as possible.
 Reach out to us today to and start a conversation about incorporating facial recognition into your content workflow.

 Read More →